giovcandido/sedona/README.md

 sudo dpkg -i [path-to-deb/file.deb]
 ```

-Our rpm/deb packages are properly signed with gpg2.
+_Signing our rpm/deb packages with gpg is still a work in progress._

 ## Troubleshooting